-privilege log only the top-level email information (while having the description accurately reflect the assertion of privilege over the entire chain), there are some later court decisions that endorse the position that every email in the chain must be separately logged.
+be individually logged.73 While one practice is to reflect on the privilege log only the top-level email information (while having the description accurately reflect the assertion of privilege over the entire chain), some court decisions endorse the position that every email in the chain must be separately logged.
 The drafters of this Commentary are not aware of any decision addressing whether emails suppressed from review through email thread identification technology must be separately logged.
 These decisions assessing the need to individually log emails in an email chain would logically be applied to the question of whether individual emails suppressed via threading also need to be individually logged.
 Courts reaching decisions consistent with the Rhoads Industries v.
-Building Materials Corp. of America cases require logging of each individual email in a chain as a separate document being withheld.
-72 On the other side of the question, courts reaching the decision consistent with Muro v.
-Target allow multiple emails in the same chain to be logged as a single entry, provided that all the parts of the communication in the email chain were properly privileged, or nonprivileged portions were otherwise produced.
-73
+Building Materials Corp. of America cases require logging of each individual email in a chain as a

-Absent clear guidance from the court, parties should consider several factors when discussing email threading.
-When objective information in the log is populated only from top-level email metadata, the potential remains that responsive communications (from suppressed emails in the chain) will be withheld on the basis of privilege without being disclosed on the log.
-In that case, the direct involvement of an attorney in a suppressed email may not be reflected if metadata is used to generate and populate the privilege log.74 This leaves the requesting party guessing at whether any attorney was involved at all, or whether non-parties are included in the suppressed emails.
-This is one area where while acknowledging that "requiring each e-mail within a strand to be listed separately on a privilege log is a laborious, time-intensive task for counsel"); Hillsdale Env't Loss Prevention, Inc. v.
+73. Practitioners should be aware that courts have taken different approaches on whether each message in the chain must be logged or if one entry will suffice.
+A few courts, despite acknowledging the increased burden, have required parties to log each message in the chain, even if the metadata of the earlier-in-time email is not available because the message was not separately collected and would need to be populated manually with the date and email participant information.
+Compare, e.g., United States v.
+Davita, Inc., 301 F.R.D.
+676, 684-85 (N.D.
+Ga.
+2014) (collecting cases where threading was prohibited), recons. in part, 1:07-CV-2509-CAP-JSA, 2014 WL 11531065 (N.D.
+Ga.
+May 21, 2014); Universal Serv.
+Fund, 232 F.R.D.
+669, 674 (D. Kan.
+July 26, 2005) (requiring each email in chain to be logged while acknowledging that "requiring each e-mail within a strand to be listed separately on a privilege log is a laborious, time-intensive task for counsel"); Hillsdale Env't Loss Prevention, Inc. v.
 U.S. Army Corps of Engineers, No. CIV.A.
 10-2008-CM, 2011 WL 1102868, at 4 (D. Kan.
 Mar.
-23, 2011) (requiring each email in a chain or strand be listed on the privilege log and explaining that "[t]o hold otherwise 'would [permit] stealth claims of privilege which, by their very nature, could never be the subject of a meaningful challenge by opposing counsel or actual scrutiny by a judge; this, in turn would render Fed.R.Civ.P.
+23, 2011) (requiring each email in a chain or strand be listed on the privilege log and explaining that "[t]o hold otherwise 'would [permit] stealth claims of privilege which, by their very nature, could never be the subject of a meaningful challenge by opposing counsel or actual scrutiny by a judge; this, in turn would render Fed.
+R.Civ.P.
 26(b)(5) a nullity").